Carreau/phd-dissertation/parts/part4.rst

     labeled in green.
 Scale bar 5µm.

+..
+(ARE YOU SURE?
+THIS STILL SEEMS TO BE A HUGE CONCENTRATION!)
+..
+Yes it is 0.9 µM, I checked with K

-To visualise the interface between the liposomes, and to avoid the use of fluorescent lipids that may affect the membrane mechanics :cite:`Sandre1999` the inside buffer of approximatey half the liposomes are labeled with 0.9 µM (ARE YOU SURE?
-THIS STILL SEEMS TO BE A HUGE CONCENTRATION!) of sulphorhodamin B (SRB) eventually leading to half of the doublets containing a single fluorescent liposome (:num:`Fig #fig1c` i and iii).
+To visualise the interface between the liposomes, and to avoid the use of fluorescent lipids that may affect the membrane mechanics :cite:`Sandre1999` the inside buffer of approximately half the liposomes are labeled with 0.9 µM of sulphorhodamin B (SRB) eventually leading to half of the doublets containing a single fluorescent liposome (:num:`Fig #fig1c` i and iii).